 In our experience, it’s tricky to find a website builder that combines ease of use, modern designs, premium features, and affordability.
 But amazingly, GoDaddy ticks all these boxes – and more.

 There’s a reason the website builder is also called ‘GoDaddy Websites + Marketing’, and that’s because it integrates an impressive range of additional marketing tools.
 A marketing planner, email marketing tool, Canva-like content creator, and social media dashboard are all included.
 Based on our research we know a handful of website builders that offer something similar (e.g. Wix, Squarespace).
-However, we think GoDaddy does a much better job of incorporating these tools within its software, and making them easy to use.
+However, we think GoDaddy does a much better job of incorporating these tools within its software, and making them very user friendly.

 What our readers think of GoDaddy